NvChad/nvchad.github.io/docs/config/theming.md

 }
 ```

-- NOTE: The telescope theme switcher is still WIP so u have to add theme name in chadrc manually for now.
+- NOTE: The telescope theme switcher is still a work in progress, so you have to add theme names in chadrc manually for now.

 ### Override specific colors in themes